ali-ghanem/Grade-Book-GUI/README.md

 # Grade-Book-GUI
 Simple grade book program

-# Random student generator criterias:
+# Random student generator criteria:

 Every student will have a first name, a last name, an ID, quiz 1, quiz 2, project, midterm and final grades, average and letter grade.